May 19-20, 2018

 Artwork by over 170 juried fine artists and craftspeople exhibiting original works of art in 10 different categories will be available for purchase, including painting, photography, pottery, jewelry, woodwork and more.
-Artists’ booths will line Fayetteville St. Artlets will anchor the streets intersecting Fayetteville St, With performance stages on Fayetteville St. Artsplosure highlights superb performing artists, with an emphasis on jazz, blues, traditional and roots-inspired musicians.
-Moore Square will also be home to a kid musician stage at Kidsplosure!
+Artists’ booths will line Fayetteville St. with performances of Squonk Opera’s Cycle Sonic on City Plaza and musical performances on the Main Stage at the end Fayetteville St at Morgan St. Artsplosure highlights superb performing artists, with an emphasis on jazz, blues, traditional and roots-inspired musicians.
+Martin Street will also be home to a kid musician stage at Kidsplosure!

 Student Art Exhibition

 Saturday: 11:00 am – 4:00 pm